She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 According to Ellison, when an executive at Genesis — which had provided Alameda with hundreds of millions of dollars in loans — asked for an updated balance sheet, Bankman-Fried "suggested I should find some alternate ways to present the information."

-So Ellison created seven different options, and she said Bankman-Fried advised her to send a version that minimized the size of Alameda's debts, while playing up the worth the firm's holdings of FTT, a cryptocurrency Bankman-Fried created.
+So Ellison created seven options, and she said Bankman-Fried advised her to send a version that minimized the size of Alameda's debts, while playing up the worth of the firm's holdings of FTT, a cryptocurrency that Bankman-Fried created.

-Ellison also said she disguised nearly $5 billion in personal loans Bankman-Fried and several deputies received.
+Ellison also said she disguised nearly $5 billion in personal loans that Bankman-Fried and several deputies received.

 As a downturn in the cryptocurrency market deepened in 2022, Alameda's situation worsened.